mono/website/community/google-summer-of-code/projects.md

 There are a few JIT optimizations that we could profile from:

-* type propagation.
+- type propagation.
 Right now we perform zero type propagation in the JIT, leading to a lot of missed opportunities.

-* delayed/iterated inlining & casting.
+- delayed/iterated inlining & casting.
 Allow those to be performed after method-to-ir.
 This would allow us to do a TON of VERY profitable strength reduction.

 **Deliverables**: Implementation of a JIT optimization from the above list, or another of your suggestion.
 Must pass all unit tests.

 **Mentors:** Rodrigo Kumpera

+### Extend the profiler

+**Complexity:** Medium

+The runtime profiler module could use some love.

+Here are a few projects that students could tackle:

+- Prefix compression of stacks.
+Most stack traces, specially the big ones, share a lot in common.
+The idea is to LZ this puppy.

+- Add tagging to the profiler and the runtime API (and then at least to objects and gchandles).
+Tags allow the runtime or an embedder to report interesting objects to the profiler.

+- Add tracepoints to the profiler and instrument a few places in the runtime and BCL.

+**Deliverables**: Implement one the suggested projects, including tests.

+**Mentors:** Rodrigo Kumpera

+### Implement Clang static analyser checkers that would verify runtime invariants

+**Complexity:** Medium

+Clang static analyser support writing custom rules.

+Add new rules that understand idioms in the runtime (and maybe extra hints on it) to verify multiple conditions:

+- Managed exception cleaningness;
+- Managed allocation OOM handling;
+- Correct lock ordering;
+- GC invariants;
+- AppDomain invariants;

+Together with the clang work, this project should annotate the runtime to verify those properties as needed.

+**Deliverables:** One or more of the above bullet points.

+**Mentors:** Jonathan Purdy

 ## Microsoft .NET and Mono integration

 Microsoft open sourced large chunks of code the past couple of years:

-* ReferenceSource: the source code for the class libraries of .NET as it ships on Windows
+- ReferenceSource: the source code for the class libraries of .NET as it ships on Windows
-* CoreFX: a fresh take on the distribution of the class libraries for a new, slimmer, smaller runtime
+- CoreFX: a fresh take on the distribution of the class libraries for a new, slimmer, smaller runtime
-* CoreCLR: their C/C++ based runtime, JIT, GC for running on Mac, Linux and Windows
+- CoreCLR: their C/C++ based runtime, JIT, GC for running on Mac, Linux and Windows
-* Roslyn: Microsoft's C# and VB compiler as a service
+- Roslyn: Microsoft's C# and VB compiler as a service
-* CodeContracts: the tools needed to instrument your code
+- CodeContracts: the tools needed to instrument your code

 We are tracking various ideas in the [.NET Integration in Mono](https://trello.com/b/vRPTMfdz/net-framework-integration-into-mono) trello board.

 ### Import reference source System.Web* assemblies